Getting to and around CambridgeFinding your way to school

 Travelling by coach will often save you money – just be aware that sometimes the journey time may be longer.
 The largest British coach operator is National Express, which runs regular coaches from Heathrow, Gatwick, Stansted and Luton airports to Cambridge city centre.

 Travelling by train can be scenic and relaxing way to travel, adding a real sense of adventure to your trip.
 The rail network in the UK is a reliable and efficient system that can get you to Cambridge in about an hour.
 If you are arriving by Eurostar, you can walk from St Pancras International to London Kings Cross (a 5 minute walk) and travel by train to Cambridge.

 Local travel in Cambridge

 Travel by busA weekly Megarider ticket costs approximately £15 from the bus driver and you can use this as many times as you wish for 7 days on any Citi bus.
 All residences are close to bus stops with frequent travel times into and around the city.

 Cambridge is often known as the ‘city of cycling’ as many of its residents choose to cycle around the city.
 If you are studying for a short amount of time, you can easily hire a bike from Rutland Cycling.

 However, if your are staying for a long course, it may be cheaper to purchase a bike, either second hand or brand new from shops like: Rutland Cycling, Cycle King, and Giant Cambridge.
-Just remember to always remember to wear a helmet and a good quality lock, and never buy second-hand until you have seen the bike.
+Just remember to always wear a helmet and use a good quality lock, and never buy second-hand until you have seen the bike.